-Visit the Aquarium with your school
+Visit the Aquarium with your school or organization

 Seattle Aquarium programming is designed to enhance your school curriculum with hands-on learning opportunities.
 Come to the Aquarium for a self-guided experience, which allows you and your students to explore the Aquarium’s exhibits at your own pace, or attend one of our classroom programs to deepen your students’ learning.